 The TRI Threshold Screening Tool uses a step-by-step questionnaire to assist facilities in determining whether they meet and/or exceed established facility, employee, and chemical thresholds and as such, may be required by Section 313 of the Emergency Planning and Community Right to Know Act (EPCRA) to report to the TRI Program.

 This tool is only intended to help facilities determine whether they are required to report TRI data.
-It doesn't help to fill out TRI reporting forms that facilities may be required to submit through the TRI-MEweb reporting application or on paper through regular mail.
-For this reason, we suggest that you print out the Threshold Screening Report at the end of the third threshold section for your reference.
+The TRI Threshold Screening Tool doesn't help to fill out TRI reporting forms that facilities may be required to submit through the TRI-MEweb reporting application.
+We suggest that you print out the Threshold Screening Report at the end of the tool's third section for your reference.

 TRI Reporting Requirements